-Now that we’re into September, swim teams all over the world are back in the pool and gearing up for a new year full of possibility.
-Amidst all the excitement, it’s important to remember that the first few weeks of training set the stage for the entire season.
+Now that we’re into September, swim teams all over the world are back in the pool and gearing up for a new year full of possibilities.
+Amidst all the excitement, it’s important to remember that the first few weeks of the training set the stage for the entire swimming season.

-Take advantage of the opportunity to get back to the drawing board and make changes that will launch you into a successful swim season by following the tips below.
+Take advantage of the opportunity to get back to the drawing board and make changes that will launch you into a successful swimming season by following the tips below.

 1. Learn from the mistakes of last season

-While there is a lot to take away from the successes of the previous season, it’s even more important to take a critical look at what went wrong last season, and how it could be done better this time around.
+While there is a lot to take away from the successes of the previous season, it’s even more important to take a critical look at what went wrong, and how it could be done better this time around.

 2. Set good habits from the start